IsamAljawarneh/datasets/data/Chicago/NDVI/readme.md

 - Each file corresponds to a single month of data, allowing for monthly comparisons.
 - The data is suitable for integration with other geospatial datasets using techniques like geohashing, enabling efficient spatial joins and large-scale analyses.

-For more details on the methodology, refer to the [Data Collection and Preparation Guide](Data%20Collection%20and%20Preparation%20Guide.pdf).

 ---

-Let me know if you'd like any adjustments or additional sections added to this description!